The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Introduction

-We aim to expand the knowledge of planet formation within circumstellar discs, and to complement previous and concurrent research by studying the innermost regions of the discs (from \qty{<1}{\astronomicalunit} scales up to a few astronomical units).
-Thus, we observe the mid-\ac{ir} wavelength region with the spectro-interferometric \ac{matisse} instrument \citep{lopezMATISSEVLTIMidinfrared2022} located at the \ac{vlti} on Cerro Paranal in Chile; operated by the \ac{eso}.
-The \ac{matisse} instrument at the \ac{vlti} offers spatial resolutions superior to those of single telescopes (e.g. the \acl{jwst}) as well as a broad wavelength range.
+We aim to expand knowledge of planet formation within circumstellar discs and to complement previous and concurrent research by studying the innermost regions of the discs (from \qty{<1}{\astronomicalunit} scales up to a few \unit{\astronomicalunit}).
+Thus, we observed the mid-\ac{ir} wavelength region with the spectro-interferometric \ac{matisse} instrument \citep{Lopez2022} located at the \ac{vlti} on Cerro Paranal in Chile and operated by the \ac{eso}.
+The \ac{matisse} instrument at the \ac{vlti} offers spatial resolutions superior to those of single telescopes (e.g. the \acl{jwst}) and provides a broad wavelength range.
 These resolutions facilitate the study of the structure of the innermost disc regions.